Ariocarpus kotschoubeyanus (Lem.) K.Schum.

 Anhalonium fissipedum, Anhalonium kotchubeyi, Anhalonium kotschoubeyanum, Anhalonium sulcatum, Ariocarpus macdowellii, Ariocarpus sulcatus, Roseocactus kotschoubeyanus

-Ariocarpus kotschoubeyanus is small cactus with a usually solitary, flat-topped stem that grows up to 3 inches (7.5 cm) in diameter (usually much smaller), reaching flowering size at slightly more than 0.5 inch (1.3 cm) in diameter.
-It is flat-topped, growing flush with the surface of the ground.
-Tubercles are small, triangular and bear felted groves along their midlines.
-The flowers are up to 1 inch (2.5 cm) in diameter and may range from nearly white or shell pink to bright magenta.
+Ariocarpus kotschoubeyanus is small cactus with a usually solitary, flat-topped stem that grows up to 3 inches (7.5 cm) in diameter (usually much smaller), reaching flowering size at slightly more than 0.5 inches (1.3 cm) in diameter.
+Tubercles are small, triangular, and bear felted groves along their midlines.
+Flowers are up to 1 inch (2.5 cm) in diameter and may range from nearly white or shell pink to bright magenta.

 How to Grow and Care